jupegarnica/garn-validator/README.md

 ```

-### Composable in depth
+### Composition in depth

-You can create you own validators and use them as custom validation creating new ones.
+You can create your own validators and use them as custom validation creating new ones.

 ```js
 const isPositive = isValidOrThrow((v) => v > 0);